Transactional Communication Model: Assessment Activity

 In this learning activity you'll outline a conversation using the transactional communication model.
 The print and Email function has been disabled.
 You may take a screenshot of the last screen if needed.

-In this interactive and animated object, learners examine the duty cycle of a squarewave produced by a multivibrator using a 555 IC (integrated circuit).
+In this interactive and animated object, learners examine the flow of electron current into and out of hot and neutral sockets during each alternation of an AC waveform.
 A brief quiz completes the activity.